For some becoming a homeowner is a dream come true.

-A rent-to-own home may look like an attractive options especially if you have bad credit and cannot get approved for a mortgage.
+A rent-to-own home may look like an attractive option, especially if you have bad credit and cannot get approved for a mortgage.
 However, these types of agreements are very risker for the buyer.

 That’s a lot of money to have on the table for a home you don’t own yet.
-You may change your mind or find another home you like and you will lose out on your deposit.
+You may change your mind or find another house you like, and you will lose out on your deposit.

-There are many pros and cons of owning a home.
+There are many pros and cons to owning a home.
 It’s up to you to decide if it’s in your best interest, or you should continue to rent until the time is right.

 There are many housing expenses involved with being a homeowner: property taxes, homeowners association, and insurance, mortgage insurance, cost of repairs and upgrades.